 This afternoon, Major League Baseball officials rejected Sternberg’s split city plan, a final deathblow to his awful idea of bilking millions of tax dollars from Tampa and Montreal to build two publicly-subsidized, half-used stadiums.

-“Today's news is flat-out deflating,” said Sternberg, whose lease at Tropicana Field in St. Petersburg expires in 2027.
-"Major League Baseball's executive council has decided to end our Tampa Bay-Montreal sister-city plan."
+โToday’s news is flat-out deflating,โ said Sternberg, whose lease at Tropicana Field in St. Petersburg expires in 2027.
+“Major League Baseball’s executive council has decided to end our Tampa Bay-Montreal sister-city plan.”

 Sternberg’s comically shitty plan has been widely panned by everyone from fans, Tampa Mayor Jane Castor, St. Pete’s last mayor Rick Kriseman, legendary sportscaster Dick Vitale, the team’s minority owners, and even Canadians.
 However, the plan did garner support from sources like the Tampa Bay Times editorial board (whose former investor owns the property near the new proposed stadium) and a handful of local rich guys, who also directly benefit from a new stadium.

 For now, Sternberg says his goal is to keep the team in the region, despite shitting on the very same region for the past decade and a half.
-"Our goal is – and always has been– for the Rays to thrive here in Tampa Bay, today in future generations," said a statement from the team.
+“Our goal is โ and always has beenโ for the Rays to thrive here in Tampa Bay, today in future generations,” said a statement from the team.

 This, of course, is actually the complete opposite of what Sternberg has said to the public.
-As pointed out by the Shadow of Stadium Twitter account, Sternberg has previously said he'd "vaporize" the team if he didn't get a stadium, that there's "five other markets" he could sell the team to, and that he'll sell the team to someone who will move them out of Tampa Bay.Statement from the Tampa Bay Rays regarding Sister City Baseball plan: pic.twitter.com/N9tA1CTeED
+As pointed out by the Shadow of Stadium Twitter account, Sternberg has previously said he’d “vaporize” the team if he didn’t get a stadium, that there’s “five other markets” he could sell the team to, and that he’ll sell the team to someone who will move them out of Tampa Bay.This is all to say it was never about land our attendance for Sternberg.
+It’s about tax breaks.
+Sternberg, who has a reported net worth of $800 million, is now seemingly stuck in Tampa Bay, but that doesn’t mean he won’t threaten to leave to get what he wants.

+And, rather than just paying for his own stadium, he will likely now go all-in on getting that sweet sweet tax break, and it’s also safe to say that the Times Editorial Board and these same Tampa rich guys will help him do it.
 And why not?
 So far Mayor Castor has stated that she wants the team to stay.
-"All along our goal has been to keep the Rays in Tampa Bay.
+“All along our goal has been to keep the Rays in Tampa Bay.
 We had been working on both sister city and full season proposals, and now we can focus all of our energy on a full season, said Castor in a statement.
-"I am optimistic the Rays will call Tampa Bay home for many years to come."
+“I am optimistic the Rays will call Tampa Bay home for many years to come.”

 St. Pete Mayor Ken Welch echoed this sentiment, and added that he hopes the Rays work with St. Pete and consider his “planned evolution of the Tropicana Field master development proposals.”